Saint Cloud 5/2 90

 There was Madame Peters – how fortunate

-Ugh said Madame Heiberg Commentary – there is
+Ugh said Madame Heiberg – there is

 Madame Peters – she is so boring

-I’m leaving said Brandt Commentary
+I’m leaving said Brandt

 Very well – but come back soon